pipegonzaleza/hello-world/README.md

 # hello-world
-This repository is for ptractising the GitHub Flow, following instructions from Jhons Hopkins Data Science Tool box course
+This repository is for practising the GitHub Flow, following instructions from Jhons Hopkins Data Science Tool box course